h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 F0.5 = 1.25((precision)(recall)/ 0.25precision + recall)

 Where:
-precision is the positive observations (true positives) the model correctly identified from all the observations it labeled as positive (the true positives + the false positives).
+Precision is the positive observations (true positives) the model correctly identified from all the observations it labeled as positive (the true positives + the false positives).
 Recall is the positive observations (true positives) the model correctly identified from all the actual positive cases (the true positives + the false negatives)[15].

 The **F2 score** is the weighted harmonic mean of the precision and recall (given a threshold value).
 Unlike the F1 score, which gives equal weight to precision and recall, the F2 score gives more weight to recall than to precision.
 More weight should be given to recall for cases where False Negatives are considered worse than False Positives.
 For example, if your use case is to predict which customers will churn, you may consider False Negatives worse than False Positives.
 In this case, you want your predictions to capture all of the customers that will churn.
 Some of these customers may not be at risk for churning, but the extra attention they receive is not harmful.
 More importantly, no customers actually at risk of churning have been missed[15].